It may seem like it sometimes, but everyone isn’t streaming.

 And then the program will install.
 The entire process should only take a few seconds, depending on the speed of your computer and what else you’ve got running at the time.

 Once you get the “Completed” message, you can click Next and be given the option to read the Readme or go straight into MakeMKV.
 Click on Run MakeMKV to launch the program.

 I’m going to briefly touch on the different options that MakeMKV gives you.
 You can get to the different options by clicking on the View menu option on the top of the window and then clicking Preferences, or by clicking the wrench icon on the top row.

 The only options I change are the file directory locations, but it’s nice to know what other options there are if you want to tweak your installation.

 Here are the changes that I recommend:

 In the Video tab, change your default destination to a temporary directory with a lot of available space.
 This is where you’ll be ripping your DVD and Blu-ray movies to mkv files.
 I like to have a temporary directory instead of my library just in case anything goes wrong.
-It also lets me play with the file after I create it and add things like a custom artwork or renaming the file if I forget to do that in the MakeMKV interface.
+It also lets me play with the file after I create it and add things like custom artwork or rename the file if I forget to do that in the MakeMKV interface.

 How to rip a DVD or Blu-ray to mkv

 The process is the same for ripping a DVD and for ripping a Blu-ray.